-When parents live apart, issues involving children can be extremely challenging.
+When parents live apart, co-parenting can be extremely challenging.
 Providing a stable home life at the end of the parents’ relationship is everyone’s primary concern.

 Many parents are left to question how decisions will be made regarding their child’s health care and school, how they will set up a workable parenting time schedule, and how they will effectively communicate with the other parent.
-McMurdie Law Office and WHYmediate Mediation Services will help find answers to all these questions and many more.
+McMurdie Law & Mediation will help you find answers to all these questions and many more.

 The term custody in Arizona, now referred to as “Legal Decision Making,” has been grossly misunderstood and misused.
-Child custody in Arizona is divided in two different areas that used to be divided and defined as “legal custody” and “physical custody.”
+Child custody in Arizona used to be divided and defined as “legal custody” and “physical custody.”
 Now, they are referred to as “Legal Decision Making” and “Parenting Time.”

-At McMurdie Law Office and WHYmediate Mediation Services we can often help you with these decisions through mediation and keep you from having to place these personal decisions in the hands of the court or Parenting Coordinator.
-When the court is needed in your case, we can go to court with you through full representation, or help you with advice, counsel and guidance to represent yourself.
+At McMurdie Law & Mediation we can often help you with these decisions through mediation and keep you from having to place these personal decisions in the hands of the court or Parenting Coordinator.
+When the court is needed in your case, we can go to court with you through full representation, or help you with advice, counsel and guidance to represent yourself at a lesser cost.
 We have found that many clients find this limited scope representation helpful and affordable.

 Parenting time is decided by many factors, including but not limited to the following: